zukixa/home-of-tdd/README.md

   - A comprehensive guide on using mocks, stubs, and fakes which are essential in testing environments where certain objects need to be simulated.
   - [**Mocking / Test Doubles**](https://blog.pragmatists.com/test-doubles-fakes-mocks-and-stubs-1a7491dfa3da)
-  - This section gighlights how TDD supports robust testing by isolating the unit of code and replacing external dependencies, which increases test reliability and execution speed.
+  - This section highlights how TDD supports robust testing by isolating the unit of code and replacing external dependencies, which increases test reliability and execution speed.

 - **Refactoring Hell -- How to Avoid It:**